liffiton/Gen-Ed/README.md

 1. In the root of the repository, create `.env` and populate it with environment variables to configure the application.
 See `.env.test` for a list of all available variables.
 The required variables are:
-   - `FLASK_INSTANCE_PATH`: Path to an instance folder for storing the DB, etc.  Commonly set to `instance`.
+   - `FLASK_INSTANCE_PATH`: Path to an instance folder for storing the database and other persistent files.
+Commonly set to `instance`.
-   - `SECRET_KEY`: A secure random string used to sign session cookies.
+   - `SECRET_KEY`: Used to sign session cookies.
+Generate a secure random string for this.
-   - `SYSTEM_MODEL_SHORTNAME`: Name from the application databse of the model to be used outside of a class context.  `GPT-4o` is a good default.
    - `SYSTEM_API_KEY`: Your LLM API key to be used for queries outside of a class context (e.g. for free queries).
+   - `SYSTEM_MODEL_SHORTNAME`: Name from the application databse of the model to be used outside of a class context.  `GPT-4.1 mini` is a good default.
-   - `DEFAULT_CLASS_MODEL_SHORTNAME`: Name from the application database for the default model to be used in new classes (can be configured after creating the class).  `GPT-4o` is a good default.
+   - `DEFAULT_CLASS_MODEL_SHORTNAME`: Name from the application database for the default model to be used in new classes (can be configured after creating the class).  `GPT-4.1 mini` is a good default.

 *Optionally*, if you want to allow logins from 3rd party authentication providers, set any of the following pairs with IDs/secrets obtained from